ale66/VA-design-generator/rudalle_shoes_model/readme.md

 How to judge a good match - closer or wackier?
 Possibility to offer multiple outputs offering a range?

 It may be necessary to filter out any images with text on them - the dataset that ruDALLE was trained on has watermarks and some of the images scraped from the web, such as memes, has text (in Russian)

+Russian language: do we want to use a better translation service?
+Also: Are there any art historical terms (e.g. style names) that do not translate well into Russian?